people at home

 what were the nineties in Sweden like?

 My nineties were very much watching TV—when MTV came it was fucking amazing.
 I was, like, taping all those shows.
-120 Minutes and Alternative Nation and of course MTV Raps.
+120 Minutes and Alternative Nation and of course Yo MTV Raps.
 I had my VCR ready to tape all the shows that I loved.

 What was your childhood bedroom like?